asaeyl/memory-card/README.md

 ## Future work
-* add levels and congratulation when the game is done
+* add levels and congratulation windows appear when the game is done